The Snow Queen (Once Upon a Time): In The Characters' Past

+Early years

 In Arendelle, Ingrid, Helga, and Gerda are chasing a kite that later hits a tree.
 After they pull it down, the kite's owner arrives, but instead of thanking them attempts to kidnap them.
 After being kicked by the kite owner, Ingrid unleashes her power and freezes a tree, causing a branch to break off and fall on the kite owner, killing him.
 Stunned by Ingrid's powers, the sisters decide to keep it a secret and place the ribbons from the kite on their wrists, vowing to be there and protect each other.
+In these flashback scenes, young versions of Ingrid, Helga, and Gerda are shown, with actress Brighton Sharbino portraying a young Ingrid.

+Many Years Later

 Years later, the sisters are preparing to attending their father King Harald's 70th birthday bash.
 Helga introduces her date, the Duke of Weselton, to her father.
 Ingrid decides not to join her sisters but takes a brief moment to look before returning to her room after her loneliness causes it to snow inside.
 Her sisters return from the party to find Ingrid preparing to run away.
 After assuring Ingrid that she is not a monster and that running away won't fix anything, Gerda suggests visiting Rumplestiltskin.
 He suggests that they trade him their ribbons in exchange for a pair of gloves that can help suppress Ingrid's powers and an urn that can imprison her in case the gloves fail.
 Despite her sisters insistence that their love is stronger than any magic, Ingrid fearfully forces them to hand over the ribbons.

 Back in Arendelle, the Duke sees Ingrid sitting in a gazebo, but instead of waiting on Helga, he tries to seduce Ingrid, who then uses her power to push him away.
 When Helga arrives, he lies to her about what happened, but Helga knows that he lied and turns down his marriage proposal.
 As the Duke tells the two that he plans to expose Ingrid to all of Arendelle, Ingrid attempts to freeze the Duke, but he pulls Helga in front of him, causing Ingrid to freeze her instead.
 As a stunned Ingrid kneels by her frozen sister, Helga's body crumbles into a pile of ice shards.
 As Gerda shows up, she is stunned by what Ingrid did to Helga.
 Refusing to believe her and fearing that Ingrid has become a danger to everyone around her, Gerda takes the urn and traps a sobbing Ingrid inside.
 Later, Gerda goes to the Grand Pabbie and asks him to make a potion that will cause the residents of Arendelle to forget Ingrid and Helga ever existed in order to protect the future of the kingdom.
 He warns her that magic comes at a price but agrees to make the memory potion.